-It rains more in September than in October and November—the latter two are the prime fall months to visit because of less rain and the best temperature ranges.
+September sees more rain than October and November in New Orleans—the latter two are the prime fall months to visit because of less rain and the best temperature ranges.

 What to Pack

 Because the temperature makes a significant dive from September to the end of November, what you should pack varies depending on when you plan to visit.
 A collapsible umbrella is handy no matter which month you visit.

 In September, focus on summer clothes: short-sleeved shirts and tees, shorts and capri pants, sandals, and lightweight canvas shoes.
 It stays warm at night but you may want to take along a lightweight sweater or shawl to stay comfortable inside air-conditioned places.